whugue/airline-sentiment/README.md

 #### B) data/crowdflower :
 Source and Derived Data used in analysis:

 1. **Airline-Sentiment-2-w-AA.csv**: Corpus of ~15,000 tweets from February 2015 directed to U.S.-based airlines.
-Each tweet was labelled as positive or negative in sentiment by CrowdFlower's contributors.
+Each tweet was labeled as positive or negative in sentiment by CrowdFlower's contributors.

 2. **airline_sentiment_with_tb_vader.pkl**: Pandas dataframe containing all tweets in the **Airline-Sentiment-2-w-AA.csv** datafile, with TextBlob and Sentiment polarity scores matched to tweets.
 Output of **AddSentiment.py** data.